hiowatah/Predicting-The-Winning-Team-In-Dota-2/README.md

   <img src="./Mod_3_Project/dota-2-prediction/Images/Initial Random Forest.png" title="Random Forest" width="500" height="500">
 </p>

 Based on these initial models, I knew I had to do some hyperparameter tuning to allow KNN and the tree based models to work with my dataset more effectively.
+My tree based models have terrible recall since they predict almost everything as a loss.
 While the models did improve their classification prowess, they did not perform as well as the logistic regression model based on my results on the Kaggle competition.
 As a result, I focused on maximizing the results of my logistic regression model.
 # Feature Engineering

 <u><b> Feature Engineering and Model Improvements </b></u>